RokIvansek/cyphertext_classifier/README.md

 # cyphertext_classifier
-Classifying cyphertexts using random forest classifier.
+Classifying classical cyphertexts using random forest classifier.

+For more info read the report.